Jenny Cooper: Acting career

 Cooper began acting in school plays at age 11.
 She started her professional career in the TV series Jake and the Kid in 1995 and has starred in dozens of TV series.

 She had a recurring role as Valerie Harris on four episodes of the Fox TV series 24, portraying a Homeland Security official who was part of a takeover of the Counter Terrorism Unit.The project reunited her with Jon Cassar, the show's executive producer who had directed her on Jake and the Kid.
 Because each season of the show takes place on one day, she never had a wardrobe change, but she had multiples of the same outfit.

 In 2013, Cooper was the screenwriter, co-producer and one of the lead actors on the Canadian film I Think I Do.
 The romantic comedy was set in Edmonton and also filmed on location in the city.
 Cooper portrayed the sister of characters portrayed by Mia Kirshner and Sara Canning, who together run a wedding planning company.
 Cooper also played a guest role in various TV shows such as Doc, The Outer Limits, Nash Bridges, and Monk.

-Since 2019, she has had a main and reoccurring role in Virgin River (TV series).
+Since 2019, she has had a main and recurring role in Virgin River (TV series).